PogChonk/Cross-Application-Communication/README.md

 #### Before we continue, there are some prerequisites.
 * VS(C) - Visual Studio (Community) (IDE where you can create a plentiful amount of different types of applications) [VSC Download](https://visualstudio.microsoft.com/downloads/)
   * IDE where we'll be creating our application.
-* Python - Preferrably the latest version (Python3.9) [Python3 Download](https://www.python.org/downloads/)
+* Python - Preferably the latest version (Python3.9) [Python3 Download](https://www.python.org/downloads/)
   * Used for our REST API which is how we'll be communicating between applications.
-* Glich - You'll need a [Glitch](https://glitch.com/) account
+* Glitch - You'll need a [Glitch](https://glitch.com/) account
   * This is where we'll be hosting our REST API

-And then of course, we'll need Roblox Studio if you don't have that downloaded already.
+And then, of course, we'll need Roblox Studio if you don't have that downloaded already.

 #